CumulusCoding/cumuluscoding.github.io/README.md

 - **Responsive Design**: Mobile-friendly layout that works on all devices
 - **Modern UI**: Clean, minimalist design using Tailwind CSS
 - **Scalable**: Easy to add new apps and content
+- **Policy System**: Reusable policy page system for Privacy Policies and Terms of Use
 - **SEO Optimized**: Proper meta tags and semantic HTML
 - **Privacy-Focused**: Aligns with the company's privacy-first approach